biojppm/rapidyaml/README.md

 CHECK(root["newmap (serialized)"].num_children() == 0);
 CHECK(root["newmap (serialized)"].is_map());
 //
-// When the tree is mutable, operator[] does not mutate the tree
+// When the tree is mutable, operator[] first searches the tree
-// until the returned node is written to.
+// for the does not mutate the tree until the returned node is
+// written to.
 //
 // Until such time, the NodeRef object keeps in itself the required
 // information to write to the proper place in the tree.
 This is